Today, a wide range of innovative personal and powerful mobile technologies are allowing us to take charge of our own health.

 Patient portals are a convenient and powerful way for providers, administrators and patients to work together as a team.

-From chronic care and assisting patients to scheduling and billing, these tools have a wide range of benefits.
+From chronic care and assisting patients to schedule and billing, these tools have a wide range of benefits.
 Here are three advantages:

 According to recent research, patients who report having access to their own health data say they feel better prepared to interact with doctors about their own care.